Converting to Islam

 You would think that Islam itself would wither and die in the 21st century.
-A civilisation that discovered what stars are made of and how they evolved against a god who tells us he made them as missiles to throw at devils?
+A civilisation that understands what shooting stars actually are against a god who tells us he made them as missiles to throw at devils?
 It should be no contest, but it isn’t.
 In fact, Islam is growing in strength; the strength of ignorance, fanaticism and violence (plus a fair bit of oil money) while Western civilisation is experiencing an absurd loss of confidence, wallowing in self-laceration over past wrongs, real and imagined, encouraged by those who wish to destroy us.

 The Jihadi Wife: